crysthala/swearing-sheep/README.md

 # swearing-sheep
 A resource pack that replaces sheep beeeeeh sounds with swearing.
+Inspired by light-blue-glazed-terracotta on Tumblr.